hayes/jsdom-eval/README.md

 jsdom-eval
 ==========

-eval js inside jsdom for simple testing that requires the dom
+eval js inside jsdom for simple testing that requires the dom. if there are uncought exceptions jsdom-eval will print the trace along with a snippet showing where the error was thrown

+sourcemaps are supports, for both stacktraces and the snippet.

 ## Usage
 `jsdom-eval ./my.js --html ./optional.html`